 The original PSST plan is complete.
-With the hiring of nine (9) additional police officers for the school resource officer program in FYE 16 and 18, and two (2) Emergency Communications Officers in FYE 17, the plan for PSST II has begun.
+With the hiring of nine (9) additional police officers for the school resource officer program in FYE 16 and 18, two (2) Emergency Communications Officers in FYE 17, and the approval of two (2) Emergency Vehicle Mechanic positions in FYE 20, the plan for PSST II is almost complete.
+The hiring of four more School Resource Officers and two more Emergency Communication Officers will fully implement the plan.